-Lubricate the rocker arm bearings and the valve shafts while you are at it.
+Lubricate the rocker arm bearings and the valve shafts while you are at it, if the engine is not mounted upside down..

-While breaking in, the valve gap has to be checked at shorter intervals, check it after 10 minutes the first time, than go on for about 20 minutes and check it again, after that, check the valve gap every 30 minutes, until after about three hours only minor changes will occur.
-Afterwards it is enough to check it every two or three hours.
+While breaking in, the valve gap has to be checked at shorter intervals, check it after 10 minutes the first time, than go on for about 20 minutes and check it again, after that, check the valve gap every 30 minutes, until after about five hours only minor changes will occur.
+Afterwards it is enough to check it every five hours.